Xceptance/XLT/README.md

 * Some unit tests are known to fail on Windows.
 * You will need to adjust the path to Chrome/Chromium in `build.properties` according to your system.

+## Building on Linux

+* Depending on the distribution you use, you might need to adjust the path to your chromium executable in `build.properties` on Linux as well.

 # Jobs
-Do you like the code and architectur of XLT?
+Do you like the code and architecture of XLT?
 Do you have ideas for new features or just like to work with it?
 Why not considering to apply for a job at Xceptance?
 We are always hiring developers and testers.
 Just drop us a line.
 You can find more information on our career page [Jobs at Xceptance](https://www.xceptance.com/en/careers/).